Azrailkimdir/oceanography-climate-systems/README.md

 # Oceanography and Climate Systems 🌊

-An independent research project exploring ocean circulation, climate regulation, atmospheric teleconnections, and the role of ocean systems in shaping global weather and marine ecosystems.
+An independent research project exploring ocean circulation, climate systems, scientific modeling, and the role of large-scale environmental processes in shaping Earth's climate.

 ## Research Question

-How do ocean currents and climate systems influence global temperatures, marine ecosystems, and weather patterns around the world?
+How do ocean currents and climate systems influence global temperatures, weather patterns, and environmental processes around the world?

 ## Research Areas